28mm/28mm.github.io/_posts/2017-05-25-osx-photo-search.md

 That's it.
 Macs are easy, right?

-Also: I am **looking for a job**, either as a *Systems Administrator*, or *Systems Engineer*, in the Seattle area.
-If you have an appropriate lead, please get in touch: <mailto:patrick.mcmurchie@gmail.com>

 [^1]: Google Photos does this too.
 It's dramatically less tedious than manual tagging.

 [^2]: Both `kMDItemFinderComment` and `kMDItemOMUserTags` are commonly suggested, as well.
 As far as I can tell, the former is inappropriate, while the latter is disused, except by legacy applications.